 * Cost estimate is approximate and subject to change at any time.

 ISU’s Engineering Management graduate degree is often the best option for BS degreed engineers looking to get an MBA.
 While 5 of the ten courses in our program are selected from the MBA program at ISU’s world renowned business college, the remaining 5 courses in our coursework only masters degree are chosen from our Systems Engineering program.
 These are courses that cover topics in IT systems, Project Management, System Requirements, Operations, and Architecture definition, Quality and Ergonomics.
 These are courses more effectively targeted to the skills and background of engineers working within highly technical fields.

 The Industrial and Manufacturing Systems Engineering (IMSE) Department at Iowa State University strives to provide an outstanding educational experience for our students.
 We recognize the importance of “real world” experience, and most of our faculty have extensive work experience external to the university.
 Additionally, we solicit thoughts and inputs from successful personnel who are not working at ISU, but are (or have been) working in industry and are committed to improving IMSE student education.

 The Engineering Management Masters program is a 30-credit program which can be completed in as little as two years.
 Visit the tuition and fees page for details or call 515-294-7470 for more information.

 To be considered for admission, the applicant should have a bachelor’s degree in engineering or related field from a college, university, or technical school of recognized standing.
 Non-engineering backgrounds will be considered on a case-by-case basis.
 High academic achievement or other persuasive evidence of professional accomplishments is expected for admission to the program.
 The GRE is not required.

-Applicants for admission to the Systems Engineering Program apply through Iowa State University’s Office of Admissions.
+Applicants for admission to the Engineering Management Program apply through Iowa State University’s Office of Admissions.